 When I shared my ‘Super Quick Milk Mochi’ recipe on Cookpad, someone found it and tried to make it.
 The person wrote that he/she had seen it in a Japanese Anime and had been quite curious about what it tastes like.
 I believe what the person saw in the Anime was ‘Warabi Mochi’ that is very popular in Japan.

-3 tablespoons Potato Starch Flour *1 tablespoon = 15ml
+3 tablespoons Potato Starch OR Tapioca Starch *1 tablespoon = 15ml

 2 tablespoons Sugar

 Kinako (Grourd Roasted Soy Beans)

 - Combine Starch and Sugar in a saucepan.
 Add Water (warm tap water preferred) and mix well.
 Heat over medium heat, stirring constantly, until colour turns completely transparent.
 Remove from the heat, but keep stirring for 20-30 seconds to let it firm up.

 - Alternatively you can cook in microwave in medium power.
 Cooking time depends on your machine.
 I set my machine at 600W, cook 2 minutes, STIR UP very well, then cook 1 to 1 & 1/2 minutes and stir well.